Course

 41°F

 The courses start and finish at the Pinelands Preservation Alliance and travel through the Pine Barrens of Burlington County.
-The unpaved sections include dirt, gravel and sand roads.
+The unpaved sections include dirt, gravel and quite a few sand roads.
 There are short water crossings in the Atlantic White Cedar Preserve, by the abandoned Reeves Cranberry Bogs.

 The Long Course is 78 miles long with 1100’ of climbing (according to RideWithGPS).
 The course has ca 31 miles of sand/gravel/dirt roads (40%), with some technical sections.